jnkather/ColorDeconvolutionMatlab/readme.md

 ## Example

-### Original image
+### Original image preview
 ![Original image thumbnail](Tumor_CD31_LoRes.png "Original image thumbnail")

-High resolution image:

 ### Fiji Output
 ![Fiji Output](FijiOutput.jpg "Fiji Output")
 Panels: Original - Hematoxylin - DAB - residual

 The source image is stained with Hematoxylin and DAB.
 The third channel represents the residual and should be empty.
-Here, this residual channel still contains a lot of information which is not desirable.
-For an optimal result, the standard values of the vectors have to be changed.
-Still, the DAB stain is extracted quite well.
+Here, the standard values fit pretty well and the residual is small.

 ### Output of my code

 ![my Output](MyOutputFull.png "My Output")
-The output is similar to Fiji's output.
-The residual is not neglectable, but the DAB channel comes out quite well.
-Still, the stain vectors should be optimized.
+The output is similar to Fiji's output (only I enhance the contrast by stretching the histograms).
+The residual's histogram is also stretched and it can be appreciated that the residual is essentially random noise, so it does not contain a lot of information.

 ## To do

-* improve standard color deconvolution matrix for H DAB images
 * fix contrast scaling in inverse color deconvolution function (RecombineStains)

 ## More resources on color deconvolution